OWSD General Secretariat

 Evgenia Markvardt is Associate Programme Manager at OWSD.
 She works closely with both the Postgraduate and the Early Career Women Scientists fellowship programmes.
 She supports the Programme Coordinator to manage the overall portfolio of activities to ensure that OWSD can continue to help many outstanding women to build successful careers.
 Evgenia was previously at Imperial College London managing a research consortium between different institutions focusing on measuring the impact of immunization programmes worldwide.
 Prior to that, she was involved with a Boston-based non-profit organization, Partners In Health, working on tuberculosis treatment projects.
 Her academic background is in anthropology and gender studies.

-Lucia Fanicchi is responsible for the general OWSD Secretariat (meetings, conferences, workshops, awards etc.), besides taking care of a smaller amount of Fellowship grants.
-Before joining OWSD in 2016 she worked in Venice at the European Inter-University Centre for Human Rights and Democratisation (EIUC), lead by former UN Special Rapporteur on torture, Prof. Manfred Nowak.
-At EIUC Lucia managed the Secretariat of the Master's Degree in Human Rights and Democratisation (E.MA) as well as the EU-UN Fellowship Programme and the E.MA Internship Programme.
-Significant to her working experience are also an internship at the Italian Institute of Culture at the Italian Embassy in Pretoria, South Africa, and a cooperation with the International Summer Academy for Creative Arts and Media, Venice.
+Lucia Fanicchi is responsible for the general OWSD Secretariat (meetings, conferences, workshops, awards etc.) and takes care of a smaller amount of Fellowship grants.
+Before joining OWSD in 2016 she worked in Venice at the European Inter-University Centre for Human Rights and Democratisation (EIUC), where she managed the Secretariat of the Master's Degree in Human Rights and Democratisation (E.MA) as well as the EU-UN Fellowship Programme and the E.MA Internship Programme.
+Previously, she held an internship at the Italian Institute of Culture at the Italian Embassy in Pretoria, South Africa, and worked with the International Summer Academy for Creative Arts and Media in Venice.
 Lucia holds a B.A. in Modern Languages and History from Ca’ Foscari University in Venice, an M.A. in Languages and Literature (English and German) from the University of Trento, Italy, and a Magister Artium in Germanistik und Anglistik from the Universität Dresden, Germany.
-In 2011 Lucia also attended the Venice School of Human Rights: Development Cluster, coordinated by Prof. Zdzisław (Dzidek) Kędzia, chairperson of the UN Committee on Economic, Social and Cultural Rights.
+In 2011 Lucia also attended the Venice School of Human Rights: Development Cluster.

 Zabeeh Ullah Sahil joined OWSD in 2017 as a fellowship assistant.
 Currently, he is responsible for OWSD membership and fellowships.
 He earned his Masters degree in Business administration (Finance) with honors in 2010 from Pakistan.
 He worked as an international affairs coordinator at Khurasan University in Afghanistan from 2010 to 2013.
 In 2014 he moved to Kabul, Afghanistan where he worked as a managing director of a US-funded project for the development of the agricultural sector of Afghanistan.
 He brings a keen interest and experience in coordinating international affairs and students mobility programs to his work with OWSD programmes.